 Does the Thundershirt really work?

-Note: This Thundershirt review is written by Nancy Stordahl, who maintains the blog Nancy’s Point.
+Note: This Thundershirt review is written by my mom Nancy Stordahl.
+She maintains the blog Nancy’s Point.

 My golden retriever Elsie is a bit nervous during thunderstorms OR fireworks.

 Elsie is extremely nervous during thunderstorms.
 In fact, it doesn’t even need to be an actual thunderstorm.

 Elsie seems to have some kind of built-in barometric pressure reader.
 She seems to know when a thunderstorm is coming.
 Then when it finally does arrive, the real fun begins.

 When Elsie senses an approaching thunderstorm, all the classic canine symptoms of anxiety begin to kick in: